 *this post contains affiliate links which means that I may receive a commission off of any products purchased through those links at no extra cost to you.*

 I will have failed you as a food blogger if I had not posted at least one fall soup.
 So here is my attempt of jumping on the bandwagon.
 I will admit, I’m not the biggest advocate for pumpkin this or pumpkin that, but it doesn’t mean I can’t appreciate fall flavors and I think I accomplish this with this creamy butternut squash soup!

 How To Make An Easy Butternut Squash Soup

-I love butternut squash because it’s so sweet for a vegetable but it fits into so many savory applications.
+I love butternut squash soup because it’s so sweet for a vegetable but it fits into so many savory applications.
 It’s also a creamy vegetable!
-And best of all, it’s a super vegetable; the sky is the limit as to how you can use this wonderful squash.
+And best of all, it’s a super vegetable; the sky is the limit as to how you can use this wonderful squash (like this killer roasted butternut squash pizza).
 Without much delay, let me tell you how to make this amazing soup!

 I also threw in two bay leaves, some parsley stems, and black peppercorns.
 I filled the pot with water and just let it slowly cook over the course of the day.
 When I was ready to use my stock, I simply just strained my stock over the veggies.
 Done!

 Now, why didn’t I suggest vegetable stock from the store?
 See, a lot of vegetable stocks at the stores have tomato products in them and I didn’t want that in my soup.
 You can definitely feel free to scour your local grocery store and find a vegetable stock without tomato in it.
 But if you’re making this soup, you already have scraps from the shallots, carrots, and parsnips, so why not?